ORESoftware/nodejs-dep-check/README.md

 ```

-In the near future I will create make this runnable by command line, but for now, it's probably best used with a testing framework like Mocha.
+In the near future I will create make this runnable by command line, but for now, it's probably best used with a testing framework like Mocha, and I don't really see a good reason to make it a global package.

 Currently it's configured to look at your entire project, so it always starts recursively with the root of your app.
-I could provide an option to only search nested directories, but I am not
-sure if there is demand for that, let me know.

 here's typical output - you might notice that there is line commented out